 withholding or withdrawing treatment: The decision to "forgo extraordinary or disproportionate means of preserving life."
-(Ethical and Religious Directives for Catholic Health Care #57) The use of lifesustaining technology is judged in light of the Christian meaning of life, suffering, and death.
-Only in this way are two extremes avoided: on the one hand, an insistence on useless or burdensome technology even when a patient may legitimately wish to forgo it and, on the other hand, the withdrawal of technology with the intention of causing death.
+(Ethical and Religious Directives for Catholic Health Care #57) "The use of life-sustaining technology is judged in light of the Christian meaning of life, suffering, and death.
+In this way two extremes are avoided: on the one hand, an insistence on useless or burdensome technology even when a patient may legitimately wish to forgo it and, on the other hand, the withdrawal of technology with the intention of causing death."
 (Ethical and Religious Directives for Catholic Health Care, Part V) (See disproportionate means.)